Zlika/theodore/README.md

 | F1-F5  | F1-F5  |
 | F6-F10  | SHIFT+F1-F5  |

+RetroArch already uses lots of keyboard shortcuts for its own need that interfere with the core's keyboard emulation.
+To avoid this problem, configure RetroArch with a "Hotkey", as indicated in [Introduction to Hotkeys](https://docs.libretro.com/guides/retroarch-keyboard-controls/#introduction-to-hotkeys).

 ### :floppy_disk: File formats

 The emulator can read the following file formats: *.fd and *.sap (floppy disks), *.k7 (tapes), *.m7 and *.rom (cartridges).